cesario913/White-Boards-Photos/README.md

 > [!warning]
 > This project is very much a WIP but there is an MVP (minimum viable product).
 >
-> The software side will be my new priority,
+> The software side will be my next priority,
 > for now i am using an example sketch for the esp32 cam (server) that allows to take and save photos over local wi-fi.

 The goal of this project is to have an object that makes it easy for you to take pictures of what's on your whiteboard, be able to do this trough a physical button or over wi-fi, and have a SVG file stored in google drive or something else.

-Solutions to this problem already exist like [logitech scribe](https://www.logitech.com/en-us/products/video-conferencing/room-solutions/scribe.960-001332.html)
+Solutions to this problem already exist like the [logitech scribe](https://www.logitech.com/en-us/products/video-conferencing/room-solutions/scribe.960-001332.html) but i want to have my take on it and make it a lot more afordable.

-There already are solutions for this project logitech scribe
+If you have ideas or toughts about this project tell me in the discussions tab

 1. c'est quoi
 2. comment utiliser les stl etc + assemblage